 Physical infrastructure is one thing, but we also need to make sure it works well.
 There has been a lot of contracting this sort of stuff out to private companies.
 If that works well, fine.
 If it doesn’t stop and bring it back in house.
 Don’t let ideology determine the policy.

 The other thing we need is an active regional and industrial policy.
 London is a remarkable city, and much that goes on there is world beating stuff that benefits the country as a whole.
 But if we are to match Germany we can’t rely on that alone.
 We need to rebuild the industrial areas and create new industries in the whole country.
 This means inevitably transferring resources from the richer to the poorer parts of the country.
 This already happens, but it needs to be on a much larger scale.
 We need to get the average productivity of the average worker up across the whole country.
 This won’t be done without some serious financial heavy lifting to create the necessary investment in currently underperforming places.

 It’ll mean higher taxes, more government involvement and a lot of creative thinking.
 But that is the only way that a British Prime Minister can realistically stand up to the German chancellor.
-Speaking personally, I couldn’t really care less who is in the driving seat in Europe.
+Speaking personally, I couldn’t really care less who is in the driving seat in Europe – the chances of a German politician coming up with a good idea are about the same as for a British one.
 But I quite like the sound of the programme that we would need to be in with a chance ourselves.